cschwarz68/TrailerBackerUpper/notes.md

 		7. Revise variable names as needed.
 NOT NEEDED
 		8. Add more comments.
 DONE
 		9. Also add controller option for switching to autonomous mode?
 DONE
 		10. Resolve Polyfit warning caused by the image processing module. ???
+DONE

 	Questions:
 		1. Why the large try-catch block?